The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Discussions

 \section{Discussions}

 Usually, integrable models at finite size are studied via the Bethe ansatz, in which case the eigenstates of the transfer matrix depend on the Bethe roots.
-One then has to solve the set of nonlinear Bethe equations in order to obtain the eigenstates and the eigenvalues.
+One then has to solve the set of nonlinear Bes in order to obtain the eigenstates and the eigenvalues.
 In our case, following the prescription developed for the TL model at $n=1$ \cite{PDFPZJ}, we were able to find the ground state eigenvector explicitly for finite systems avoiding the complicated nonlinear equations.
-Indeed, if we take our ground state $\Psi_L$ in the spin basis (which amounts to a linear transformation on $\Psi_L$, see e.g. \cite{Nienhuis1}) this will correspond to the ground state of the 19 vertex Izergin-Korepin (IK) model at $q^3=-1$.
+Indeed, if we take our ground state $\Psi_L$ in the spin basis (which amounts to a linear transformation on $\Psi_L$, see e.g. \cite{Nienhuis1}) this will correspond to a certain state of the 19 vertex Izergin--Korepin (IK) model at $q=e^{i\pi/3}$.
 The algebraic Bethe ansatz for this model with periodic boundary conditions was found by Tarasov \cite{Tarasov}.
-By substituting the Bethe roots in the ground state in the algebraic Bethe ansatz for the 19 vertex IK model with periodic boundary conditions we verified the ground state results obtained for dTL on a cylinder.
+In the case of periodic boundary conditions and small system sizes we verified that the Bethe ansatz eigenstate agrees with the calculation based on the $q$KZ equation of the type presented in this paper.

-The approach that we are using allows to find (strictly speaking to conjecture) closed expressions for a few components of the ground state vector.
-These components are the fully nested element $\psi_{\pi_0}$ and few others which are "close" enough to $\psi_{\pi_0}$ and expressed through the $\psi_{\pi_0}$ itself, e.g. $\psi_{\pi_1}$ from the eq.(\ref{0alpha}).
-As we go "down" in the triangle $D_L$ the complexity of the computations increases rapidly, that is why we are limited to only few components.
+The approach that we are using allows us to find (strictly speaking to conjecture) closed expressions for a few components of the ground state vector.
+These components are the fully nested element $\psi_{\pi_0}$ and a few others which are ``close" enough to $\psi_{\pi_0}$ and expressed through $\psi_{\pi_0}$ itself.
+For example $\psi_{\pi_1}$ follows from (\ref{0alpha}).
+As we go further away from these components the complexity of the computations increases rapidly, that is why we are limited to only a few components.
 Another component which we can write in a closed form for arbitrary $L$ is $\psi_e$.
 It turns out that this component is proportional to $Z_L$-the sum of all components of $\Psi_L$. $Z_L$ is the normalization of the ground state $\Psi_L$, thus it is an important quantity for the computation of correlation functions.
 One such correlation function is the boundary to boundary current.
-It was computed for the TL model in \cite{dGNP} and in our case it is the subject of the paper \cite{FN}.
+It was computed for the TL model in \cite{dGNP} and in the dilute TL case it is the subject of the paper \cite{FN}.
 Due to the relation of the dilute TL model at $n=1$ to the critical site percolation, $Z_L^2$ plays the role of the partition function in the critical percolation on an infinite strip.
 We compute $Z_L$ in \cite{GN}.